adsbynimbus/solutions/dynamicprice/README.md

 Official Nimbus documentation can be found at [https://docs.adsbynimbus.com/docs/extended-documentation/dynamic-price](https://docs.adsbynimbus.com/docs/extended-documentation/dynamic-price)

+Implementations showing how to run requests to Nimbus and Amazon in parallel when both bidders are used with Google Ad Manager.

 ## Android

-An implementation showing how to run requests to Nimbus and Amazon in parallel when both bidders are used with Google Ad Manager.

 #### [Bidders](android/src/androidMain/kotlin/Bidders.kt)